berlin-hackevenings/selenium-python-template/README.md

 PATH=$PATH:`pwd`/webdriver python -m unittest
 ```

-This will execute all test files in `/test` - in this case, only the example test file.
+This will execute all test files in `/test` - which in this case is only the example test file.
 You should see the browser start, navigate to a website, and also the output from the successful test run in the console.